How to open an ice cream shop successfully in today’s market?

 While you should already be familiar with your expenses and revenue projections from your business plan, it’s a good idea to make a separate financial plan that will cover:

-• Startup costs: Everything from rent to equipment and permits.
+• Startups costs: Everything from rent to equipment and permits.

 • Operating costs: Utilities, salaries, supplies, and so on.